MateErdei/esg.linuxep.linux-mono-repo/base/testUtils/README.md

 * DIAGNOSE - Tests which exercise sophos_diagnose
 * EDR_PLUGIN - Tests focusing on EDR capabilities
 * EVENT_JOURNALER_PLUGIN - Tests which exercise the event journaler plugin
-* EXAMPLE_PLUGIN - Tests which exercise the example plugin
 * EXCLUDE_AWS - Used to exclude the test from being run on AWS
 * EXCLUDE_ON_COVERAGE - excludes the test from coverage runs
 * EXCLUDE_RHEL8  excludes the test from running on rhel 8